kasyanalexandra5732-debug/SillyTavern-Tracker-Enhanced/README.md

+### I won't be continuing development on this addon actively.
+You're welcome to fork it and build on it however you like.

 # SillyTavern Tracker Enhanced Extension

 An advanced, feature-rich tracker extension for SillyTavern that provides comprehensive character and scene monitoring with intelligent automation, drag-and-drop field management, and dynamic template generation.